arav7781/Java/README.md

-# 🧪 Programming with Java Lab – AIML Specialization
+# 🧪 Programming with Java Lab – AIML

 Welcome to the official repository for the **Programming with Java Lab** course, part of the AIML specialization under Symbiosis International University.